hydrodynamicstability/statquotes/README.md

   - John W. Tukey (1997)

   - A conversation with John Tukey.
 In *The Practice of Data Analysis:  Essays in Honor of John W. Tukey*, ed. by D. R. Brillinger, L. T. Fernholz, and S. Morgenthaler.
 Princeton University Press, pp. 26-45.

+- "Thou shalt not sit with statisticians nor commit a social science."

+  - W. H. Auden (1946)

+  - *Under Which Lyre*

 ## Should I be a statistician?